ekwan/zhulong/README.md

 internal_standard_peak = Peak(name="internal standard", min_retention_time=2.05, max_retention_time=2.25)
 ```

-Then, we need to define a function that converts a ChemStation report into a yield.
-In this test, we'll just take the "yield" as the raw product integral and multiply by the response factor (1.0) here.
-In production, we should measure the response factor and calculate the yield as response_factor * product/IS:
+Then, we need to define a function that converts the ChemStation report into the yield.
+In this project, the yield is represented by product_peak area %.
+It is also possible to determine a response factor and calculate the yield via the following equation: response_factor * product_peak area / internal_standard_peak area.

 ```
-# for testing, just report the raw integral of the product peak
+# for testing, just report the area % of the product peak
 # but could also convert to chemical yield via response factor
 yield_function = get_yield_function(product_peak, internal_standard_peak=None, response_factor=1.0)
 #yield_function = get_yield_function(product_peak, internal_standard_peak, response_factor=10.0)